 About Sarah Federman, PhD

+I am an assistant professor of Negotiation and Conflict Management at the University of Baltimore.
 My academic work explores language and meaning-making as it relates to conflict and reconciliation, looking specifically at post mass atrocity issues (apology, truth-telling, forgiveness and accountability-corporate, State, and personal).
-Worked pro bono for the House of Representatives and the State Department.
+I have worked pro bono for the House of Representatives and the State Department.
+My 2019 presentation at Harvard University considered that how we describe our perpetrators, heroes and victims affects how we respond to conflict.
+This continues to be a central theme of my work.

 For my academic articles, please visit my Research Gate profile, here.